madsobitsoe/Systemudvikling2021-cookbook/exercises/week5/index.md

 ## Re 4

-To solve task 4 I have actually created two classes *Holidays* and *Employee* as I could then reuse some of the functionality from the previous week's exercises:
+To solve task 4 I have actually created two classes **Holidays** and **Employee** as I could then reuse some of the functionality from the previous week's exercises:

-The Holidays Class can be seen here - explanations are in the code comments.
+The **Holidays** class can be seen here - explanations are in the code comments.

 ```java
 package sample;